hashgraph/hedera-nft-sdk/README.md

 ### Output

 This function returns a promise that resolves to an array of MetadataObjects.
-Each `MetadataObject` in the array represents an individual NFT's metadata, structured according to the requirements of the Token Metadata JSON Schema V2.
+Each `MetadataObject` in the array represents an individual NFT's metadata, structured according to the requirements of the token metadata schema.

 ### Error Handling